 Slot Drains are made with rust-, corrosion-, and bacteria-resistant stainless steel, ensuring they can withstand the harsh chemicals that are used in pools without the worry of degradation.

-Both systems also use catch basins and strainer baskets, which catch any big debris and prevent it from going into the sewer.
-Slot Drain systems are also easy to clean with a brush and paddle or Slot Drain's Flush-Flo accessory.
+Both systems also use catch basins and strainer baskets, which catch any big debris and prevent clogging of underground pipes.
+Slot Drain systems are also easy to clean with a brush and paddle.

 A pool is a great addition to any backyard, but they require care and planning.
 Pool deck drainage is one essential part of an in-ground pool.
 Drainage systems help protect the pool, your yard, and family members and friends in various ways.
 By choosing a system like Slot Drain, you can rest assured that your pool and deck will be well-protected for years to come.